A LETTER FROM THE EDITOR

 It was somewhere between Rudyard and Dunkirk when it all came rushing through me.
 Wouldn’t it be fun to figure out how to justify exploring the seemingly magical things that help people get out of their own way, and achieve their good-hearted goals?
 Wouldn’t it be so rad to tell stories about the winners on the other side of the big shit heap that keeps the majority of us at arm’s length from a life we can be proud of?
 There are magazines that show you that you can bake a beautiful cake, or plant an amazing garden, but what about a magazine that helps you live a more authentic life?

 What I hope to do with PMA is tell stories and share inspiration from those who have found a way to take a risk, and despite the challenges that most risk-takers face, have landed on their feet.
-From sex worker Valerie Stunning fighting to reduce dangerous stigmas that affect her community (pg 20), to artist Gretchen Baer's artful reach across our southern border (pg 12) , and the incredible grassroots evangelism of Warm Current (pg 38), these are stories of people who have followed their passion and found out that being true to yourself is the only way to truly be free.
+These are stories of people who have followed their passion and found out that being true to yourself is the only way to truly be free.

 In a way this magazine is to its creators what I hope it will be to you…a step toward a better life.
-I am so very proud of what we have been able to achieve with this first issue, and I will be forever grateful to everyone who pitched in and contributed to PMA001.
+I am so very proud of what we have been able to achieve with minimal resources, and I will be forever grateful to everyone who pitched in and contributed to make PMA a reality.
 I will also always be indebted to Shailee, the young Blackfeet skater who pushed me so kindly to drop in to the Big O Capsule at Thunder Park.
 I spent the entire day in Browning skating with kids who were all 12 and under.
 These kids had gone from not having a skateboard at all, to soaring freely over the voluptuous moonscape Jeff and his co-conspirators had quietly built for young people that are so often left behind.
 That day, Shailee inspired me in so many ways that she will never know.

-Now...let’s go create the lives we deserve to live! - MLJ
+Now...let’s go create lives that we are proud to live!